splunk/public-o11y-docs/gdi/opentelemetry/components.rst

    * - Name
      - Description
    * - ``docker_observer``
      - Detects and reports container endpoints discovered through the Docker API.
 Only containers that are in the state of ``Running`` and not ``Paused`` emit endpoints.
-See :ref:`receiver-creator-receiver` for more information.
    * - ``ecs_observer``
      - Uses the ECS and EC2 API to discover Prometheus scrape targets from all running tasks and filter them based on service names, task definitions, and container labels.
 See :ref:`receiver-creator-receiver` for more information.
    * - ``file_storage``